Network your devices correctly

-- MQTT (Message Queuing Telemetry Transport) is an extremely popular binary protocol that supports publish-subscribe.
+- MQTT (Message Queuing Telemetry Transport) is an extremely popular binary protocol (M2M communication) that supports publish-subscribe.

-- Binary means that unlike normal text, none of the data is easily readable by humans at protocol layer.
+- Binary means that unlike normal text, none of the data at protocol layer is easily readable by humans.

 - Publish-subscribe is a communication mechanism akin to sending info letters to all interested parties.
-There is a sender who provides the information, a broker who accepts delivery of the information, and receivers who have deliberately chosen to receive information on the topic in question (e.g. Temperature in Berlin) and have registered to do so.
+There is a sender who provides the information, a broker who accepts delivery of the information, and receivers who have deliberately chosen to receive information on a specific topic (e.g. the temperature in Berlin) and have registered to do so.

-- Request-response as a communication mechanism means that a reply is returned or expected for each question.
+- Request-response as a communication mechanism means that a corresponding reply is returned or expected for each query.
 Generally, the questioner actively waits for the response, which arrives quickly.
-However, it is also possible for the questioner to wait only passively for an answer (for example, in an e-mail conversation).
+However, it is also possible for the questioner to wait passively for an answer (for example, in an e-mail conversation).

-- CoAP (Constrained Application Protocol) is a binary protocol that handles public-subscribe and request-response communication mechanisms.
+- CoAP (Constrained Application Protocol) is a binary protocol that masters both public-subscribe and request-response communication mechanisms.
 It can be seen as a restricted, really slim version of HTTP for machine-to-machine communication.